tommy-magenic/Magenic_HW3_JavaForAutomationEngineers/README.md

-# Magenic_HW2_JavaForAutomationEngineers
+# Magenic_HW3_JavaForAutomationEngineers
-This is the second HW for the Magenic Java for Automation Engineers Class
+This is the third HW for the Magenic Java for Automation Engineers Class